 - Roll out 1 dough round on a floured surface and transfer into a 9-inch pie plate with rolling pin.

-- Fill the crust with half of the apple filling, making sure to use a slotted spoon so you don't include too much liquid.
+- Fill the crust with half of the apple filling.

-- Cover the filling with slices of Brie.
+- Cover the filling with half the Brie slices.

 - Roll out the remaining dough and place on top of the filling, pinching the edges to seal the crust.

-- Remove the tinfoil and serve immediately, lightly drizzling each slice of pie with honey.
+- Serve warm, lightly drizzling each slice of pie with honey.